Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 Moving to the second step, I assume that you have met the eligibility criteria for the Australian Partner Visa.

-Next, you have to understand the condition 8503 or No Further Stay Conditions.
-Australian visitor visas can be issued for up to 12 months but in most cases they’re granted for three months and in many cases there’s a ‘no further stay’ condition included.
 So be sure to check whether your current visitor visa has this condition.
 If it does, don’t worry because you can apply for a waiver or if you would prefer to have me do it for you, it’s no problem at all.

-You can’t state that your intention is to apply for a partner visa.
-As that means you are not meeting genuine temporary entrance requirements.
+You can’t state that your intention is to apply for a partner visa, as that means you are not meeting genuine temporary entrance requirements.
 If you still have enough time to get married before your visitor visa expires, you can do this and register your marriage as soon as possible.

 Step Three: Have a Wonderful Wedding or Register Your Relationship